mamihretu/Quantum_Simulator/README.md

 TODO
 -----

-* Add more gate to circuit and make circuit adapt to more that 6 Qubits
+* Add more gates to circuit and make circuit adapt to more that 6 Qubits
 * Add a block sphere visualizer